ritesh/cwloglog/README.md

-# Implements a test stack that creates EC2 to log rubbish data
+# Implements a stack that creates EC2 to log data

-This directory has a weird layout to work with nix-env
+This directory has a weird layout to work with [nix-env](https://nixos.org/nix/manual/)

-the outer package.json is to install cdk etc (not globally, within node_modules/.bin).
-The inner loglog directory has teh actual cdk code